RuleWorld/bionetgen/README.md

 SBML-to-BNGL translator is implemented in Python.
 In addition, a new language parser is currently being developed in ANTLR.

-## Installation
+## Installation of Distribution

+Most users should simply download BioNetGen from www.bionetgen.org and get the appropriate distribution for their OS.
+To install BioNetGen, unzip the BioNetGen distribution file, e.g.  BioNetGen-2.3-MacOSX.tar.gz, in the directory where you would like BioNetGen installed.

+## Compilation from Source

+The distribution mentioned above comes with pre-compiled binaries (executables) for the ODE, SSA and PLA engines.
+However, developers can compile their own binaries assuming they have appropriate compilation tools (autoconf, etc).

 ### Linux and OSX

-To install BioNetGen, unzip the BioNetGen distribution file, e.g. BioNetGen-2.3-MacOSX.tar.gz, in the directory where you would like BioNetGen installed:

-    cd <installdir>
-    tar -zxvf BioNetGen-2.3-MacOSX.tar.gz

-Running BNG2.pl requires a Perl interpreter.
-If you have Linux or Mac OS/X, an adequate perl is already installed.
-If you have Windows, try Strawberry Perl, (see http://strawberryperl.com/).
-Perl is also available for Windows users within the Cygwin environment.

-Pre-compiled binaries (executables) for the ODE, SSA and PLA engines are provided for Linux, OS/X, and Windows.
-If your system is equipped with suitable compilation tools, you may compile your own binaries from a console as follows:
+From a terminal type:

     cd <bngpath>\Network3
+    autoreconf --no-recursive --install
     ./configure --disable-shared --prefix=<bngpath>
     make
     make install

-PLEASE NOTE: This procedure will not work if the directories 'cvode-2.6.0' and 'muparser_v2_2_4' do not exist.
-If that is the case, they can be extracted from the archive files in ./bionetgen/bng2/libsource.
+PLEASE NOTE: This procedure will not work if the directories `cvode-2.6.0` and `muparser_v2_2_4` do not exist.
+If that is the case, they can be extracted from the archive files in `./bionetgen/bng2/libsource`

 Alternatively, binaries can be compiled using CMake.
 Download CMake from http://www.cmake.org/ and add to PATH.
 Then: